Numbers 16:1-18:32; 1 Sam. 11:14-12:22; 2 Tim. 2:8-21; Jude 1-25 (K. Gallagher 2011)

 Korach felt that he and all Israel were holy.
 While it is true that those that follow the Elohim of Israel and keep His commandments are holy, the real question is holy for what?
-In Hebrew the word for holy is “kadosh”; it means to be set-apart for something.
+In Hebrew the word for holy is “kadosh;” it means to be set-apart for something.
 But that something can be good or wicked.
 Kadosh doesn’t function like our English word for holy.
 This is why in Hebrew a harlot is also called holy; she is set apart for her task or god.
 The question is to what or to whom are you set apart?
-We must strive to be “kadosh l’YHWH”—Holy unto Yahweh.
+We must strive to be “kadosh l’YHWH,” Holy unto Adonai.
 There is a big difference.

 One striking thing that cannot be overlooked is the condition of the camp at the time this rebellion took place.
 Last week, the Israelites learned that their lack of fear and trust in the God of Israel would cost their generation the Promised Land.
 They believed the report given by the 10 negative spies and once again grumbled against Moses and Aaron.
 The consequences of their sin must have seemed unbearable.
 Emotions had to be running high in the camp as they pondered their predicament: They would spend the rest of their earthly lives in the wilderness.

-Moses realizes the enormity of the people’s actions and humbly tries to quiet their emotions by bowing (he has a servant heart!) and reasoning with them.
+Moses realizes the enormity of the people’s actions and humbly tries to quiet their emotions by bowing with his face to the ground before Adonai (he has a servant heart!) and reasoning with the people.
 He then devises a plan for all those in rebellion and the current leadership to offer incense before YHWH.
-In this YHWH would assert His choice (again).
+By this, Adonai would affirm His choice of leadership.
 But Moses’ words of wisdom do not appease the people.
 As a matter of fact, they have become so prideful that they continue the onslaught of accusations against Moses and refuse to come when he requests their presence. (vs. 12)

-Wow.
 Instead of looking at the real problem (their own evil hearts), they blame Moses.
 I believe this occurs again and again in our own assemblies.
+And, in other areas of our life.
 In 16:13-14, it becomes obvious that the people have deluded themselves into believing that their punishment is Moses’ fault.
 While it is most apparent to us that their accusations are completely unwarranted, the people feel justified in their actions.

-When issues of halachah surfaces in our assemblies, often the accusers are simply rebelling as Korach did.
-They refuse to submit to the ruling of the leadership under the guise of “righteousness”.
+When issues of halachah surface in our assemblies, often the accusers are simply rebelling as Korach did.
+They refuse to submit to the ruling of the leadership under the guise of “holiness.”
 These people, like Korach, really believe that their interpretation of halachah is more divine or biblical than the community’s current standards.
-And somehow they feel that it is their duty to “set everyone else straight”.
+And somehow they feel that it is their duty to “set everyone else straight.”
+They become the Torah police, controlling the people.
 When the leadership humbly tries to reason with the accusers, they puff-up in pride and usually spew verbal bullets (scripture proof texts) in retaliation.
 Is this not exactly what Korach and his company did?